riyueshan/Algorithm/tuto_list/note/pointer.md

-## Poniter and Functions
+## Pointer and Functions

-### As Prameter
+### As Parameter

 Since in C, every parameter is passed by value, if we want to modify the value of a variable in a function, the change will not be reflected back to the caller.
-However, when we use a pointer, though the change to pointer itslef stay unchanged outside the function, **the value it points** to can be changed, as the address is the same.
+However, when we use a pointer, though the change to pointer itself stay unchanged outside the function, **the value it points** to can be changed, as the address is the same.

 ```c